 - The right to have a written agreement if you have a fixed-term tenancy of more than three years

-- As of 1 June 2019, to not to have to pay certain fees when setting up a new tenancy, under the Tenant Fees Act (commonly referred to as the Tenant Fee Ban).
+- As of 1 June 2019, to not have to pay certain fees when setting up a new tenancy under the Tenant Fees Act (commonly referred to as the Tenant Fee Ban).

-If you have a written tenancy agreement, then it should be fair and compliant with the law.
+If you have a written tenancy agreement, it should be fair and compliant with the law.
 Many sample tenancy agreements are available online, such as this one from the .GOV website.
-If you don’t think you’ve received one from your landlord, then enquire immediately.
+If you don't think you've received one from your landlord, inquire immediately.
 That way, your rights are protected.

-Likewise, if you’re reading the above and you’re not sure who your landlord is, then you can make an enquiry with your letting agent or the person you rented the property from.
-Your landlord has a legal requirement to let you know who they are and they can be fined if they fail to tell you within 21 days.
-If you’re unsure and you have a tenancy agreement, then read it carefully as this is where the information’s usually displayed.
+Likewise, if you're reading the above and you're not sure who your landlord is, you can inquire with your letting agent or the person you rented the property from.
+Your landlord has a legal requirement to let you know who they are, and they can be fined if they fail to tell you within 21 days.
+If you're unsure, but you have a tenancy agreement, read it carefully as this is where the information's usually displayed.

-In addition to the above, if you live in Scotland and have started a new assured or short assured tenancy, then your landlord must provide you with what’s known as a tenant information pack.
-This can be downloaded as a PDF.
+In addition to the above, if you live in Scotland and have started a new assured or short assured tenancy, then your landlord must provide you with what's known as a tenant information pack.
+You can download this as a PDF.

 Your responsibilities as a tenant

-As such, as long as they’re asking to visit at a reasonable time of day and have provided the appropriate amount of notice, you must allow them access to carry out inspections and undertake any maintenance work.
-Unless they specifically ask, you probably won’t have to be present to allow them access.
+As long as they're asking to visit at a reasonable time of day and have provided the appropriate amount of notice, you must allow them access to carry out inspections and undertake any maintenance work.
+Unless they specifically ask, you probably won't have to be present to allow them entry.

 In addition to this, your responsibilities as a tenant mean that you must:

 - Take care of the property in the absence of the landlord.
-This includes not causing any damage to the property while you inhabit it and performing tasks such as switching off the water at the mains while you’re away and the weather is cold, or reporting any issues with the property promptly so the landlord can fix before they cause any serious damage
+This includes not causing any damage to the property while you inhabit it and performing tasks such as switching off the water at the mains while you're away and the weather is cold or reporting any issues with the property promptly so the landlord can fix them before they cause any severe damage

 - Pay the agreed amount of rent on time even if you're in dispute with your landlord or waiting for repairs